 P.O.
 Box 5009

 - A limited number of scholarships are available for those who qualify.
 A scholarship application must be submitted along with the student registration form for consideration.

-- No payment will be accepted with the registration form; payment information will be included in the Camp Welcome packet that will be mailed to those selected in the random lottery.
+- No payment will be accepted with the registration form; payment information will be included in the Camp Welcome packet.

 - Registration forms that are not complete will not be accepted.

 What are the hours?
 All camps are scheduled Monday through Friday; 1pm – 4:30pm.